watermoccasin/watermoccasin/README.md

 3. Copy the "Application Secret" for use later in the app.
 4. Ensure [ffmpeg](https://www.ffmpeg.org/download.html) is in the path.
 5. `pip install watermoccasin`.

+Note: The destination directory is cleared of previous media.